rogerhung1006/Naive_Bayes_Classifier/README.md

-# Sentiment analysis with self-built Naive Bayes Classifier
+# Sentiment Analysis with Self-built Naive Bayes Classifier
 ## Introduction
 To enhance my understanding in machine learning modeling and sentiment analysis, I decided to initiate this project.
 This is my first attemp to build a Naive Bayes Classifier from sctrach.
 I used the NLTK movie review corpus.
 Reviews are separated into a training set (80% of the data) and a development set